The Catahoula Leopard dog temperament in the field and its abilities were the focus of this dog's breeding rather than its looks.

 Your Catahoula Leopard is not a high-strung dog so his responses to emotional challenges tend to be quite predictable.

 However, most Catahoulas have a tendency to assert themselves in the presence of other dogs.

-You will need to ensure that he is on a leash when introducing him into a dog park or any other setting where he can expect to encounter strange dogs.
+You will need to ensure that he is on a leash when introducing him into a situation where he will encounter other animals.

 Protective and Territorial

 The Catahoula Leopard dog tends to be very protective of his family; additionally, the Catahoula breed tends to be quite territorial.

 Catahoulas make good watchdogs.